swadeshihub/swadeshihub.github.io/_posts/2022-03-30-stack-exception.md

 products:
   - name: Website Development
-    pname: Built by developers for users.
+    des: Built by developers for users.
 From Static to e-Commerce.
+    img:
     price:
 ---